Toddler Bean Bags DIY

 This content contains affiliate links or sponsored elements, read our Disclosure Policy.

 Hi!
-I’m Chrissy from Muse of the Morning, where I blog about my adventuresbeanbagsglam5 in designing PDF sewing patterns, dyeing wool felt and stitching just about anything that I can.
+I’m Chrissy from Muse of the Morning, where I blog about my adventures in designing PDF sewing patterns, dyeing wool felt and stitching just about anything that I can.
 Join me there for lots of free tutorials and printables.
 Don’t forget to check out my etsy shop where I sell my hand-dyed wool felt, sewing patterns, and kits I make from my felt and patterns!

-I love these bean bags- they’re a little different than regular bean bags and yet just as much fun.
-I usually stuff the with some beans (of course) and a little wool stuffing so they stay poofy no matter what position they’re in.
 The rick rack and ribbons are fun embellishments, but the beans bags would look cute without them too!
 I love to package 3 bean bags in a little drawstring sack.

 First, clear some work space by shoving everything else to the edges of the table.
 They’re bean bags, you don’t need a lot of space.